-Psalms 18:18-21 When you saw a thief, you consented with him, and have been a partaker with adulterers.
+Psalm 50:18-21 When you saw a thief, you consented with him, and have been a partaker with adulterers.
 You give your mouth to evil, and your tongue frames deceit.
 You sit and speak against your brother; you slander your own mother's son.
 These things you have done, and I kept silent; you thought that I was altogether like you; but I will rebuke you, and set them in order before your eyes.

 In verse 21, the idea is that they thought or imagined that God was just like themselves in their thinking, and they acted under this impression.
 Their conduct appeared to portray how God was, but in reality they were acting in a way that matched the "good" they had created in their own minds—what they thought was good, but in reality was evil.

-That is, they thought that God would be satisfied with their "forms" of religion.
-And, that all He required was the proper offering of sacrifice, according to "their" views of the nature of religion.
+That is, they thought that God would be satisfied with their "forms" of religion, and that all He required was the proper offering of sacrifice, according to "their" views of the nature of religion.